 About Democratic Candidate Terri Wells for Buncombe County Commissioner

 Terri Wells taught high school English in North Carolina public schools.
-Terri earned a Masters in Education.
-Terri worked as the Program and Scholarships Director for the Asheville City Schools Foundation.
-Terri serves us as vice-chair of the Buncombe County Agricultural Advisory Board.
-Terri is a ninth-generation Bunombe County farmer.
-Terri grew up in Sandy Mush, where she lives today with her husband Glenn Rafcliff, who is also a Buncombe County native.
+Terri earned her BA at UNC-Chapel Hill and a Master’s in Education from University of Colorado at Boulder.
+Terri worked as the Director of Academic Coach and Scholarship Programs for the Asheville City Schools Foundation.
+Terri serves us as Vice-Chair of the Buncombe County Agricultural Advisory Board.
+Terri is a ninth-generation Buncombe County farmer, who currently works as Director of Community and Agricultural Programs for WNC Communities..
+Terri grew up in Sandy Mush, where she lives today with her husband Glenn Ratcliff, who is also a Buncombe County native.
 Glenn teaches Chemistry at A-B Tech Community College.

 Testimonials for Terri Wells from Throughout Buncombe County

 Click or tap on each image to better see the content and to launch the gallery.
 To submit your own testimonial, email your photo and a personal message to: terriwellsforcommissioner @ gmail . com (remove the extra spaces).
 We’ll contact you to follow up.
 Thank you!

 Terri Wells is endorsed by farmers, educators, and community leaders throughout District 1 and Buncombe County, and Terri is endorsed by the Sierra Club and Equality NC, including

 Vanessa Campbell & Alex Brown, Full Sun Farm • Jerry Roberts, Cherry Lane Farm

 Aaron & Annie Grier, Gaining Ground Farm• Bruce Snelson, Snelson Farms

 Jamie Ager, Hickory Nut Gap Farm • Dianne & Jeff Frisbee, Addison Farms Vineyard